Historical Waratah gasworks site

 - Specific health advice: Your doctor

 - General health information: Hunter New England Local Health District: 1300 066 055

-You will find the latest updates about the environmental investigation, site map and project timeline here.
+You will find the latest updates about the investigation and remediation, location map and project timeline here.

 Frequently Asked Questions

 Detailed information about former gasworks sites, investigation findings, precautionary recommendations and next steps.

 Information about upcoming and past consultation activities, project fact sheets and community updates.

 External resources for further reading about contaminated land, roles and responsibilities, and environmental investigation process.